Trash-O-Madness: Plot

-The sun rises over O-Town as Earl, a dog who escaped from a laboratory wakes up, growling and barking crazily, biting off the lid to the trash can he resides in, and drinks weed-killer, and gazes at a house behind him.
+The sun rises over O-Town as Earl, a vicious dog who escaped from a laboratory, wakes up from a trash can, growling and barking crazily, and glances at a house behind him.
 In the house, a dog and his owner are asleep.
-The dog, named Spunky, has his stomach rumbling, awakening his owner Rocko.
-Noticing his dog's stomach bump, he yawns and tells Spunky that he's "too hungry to dance."
-He glances nostalgically at a family photo, remarking that they never had a real breakfast since they migrated from Australia.
+The dog, named Spunky, wakes up with his stomach rumbling, which alerts his owner Rocko; he yawns and tells Spunky that he is "too hungry to dance."
+He glances nostalgically at a family photo, remarking that they never had a real breakfast since they immigrated from Australia.
 Rocko dresses up and clips his toenails while promising Spunky a good meal.
-Suddenly, he hears a noise and finds a Hill-O-Stench garbage truck driving erratically and crushing someone's car flat.
-Rocko realizes that it's garbage day, and that the garbage men have never been by for around six months, and figures out that their license has been reinstated.
-Rocko frantically attempts to gather the large hoard of trash in his house, Spunky quickly eats Rocko's toenail clippings out of hunger.
+Suddenly, he hears a noise and finds a Hill-O-Stench garbage truck driving erratically.
+Rocko realizes that it is garbage day.
+Rocko then hastily attempts to gather a large hoard of trash in his house, and Spunky quickly eats Rocko's toenail clippings out of hunger.

-Downstairs, Rocko puts multiple piles of garbage while Earl sneaks around the house while peeking through the windows occasionally.
-Rocko plugs in his vacuum cleaner, the Suck-O-Matic, while Spunky stands in front of the sucking tube.
-Spunky's tongue is stuck in the vacuum, which sucks a comically big amount of things from his nose, including screws, nuts, bolts, a small wedge of cheese, and a fish, before being sucked in whole.
+Downstairs, Rocko gathers multiple piles of garbage while Earl sneaks outside the house, peeking through the windows occasionally.
+Rocko plugs in his Suck-O-Matic vacuum cleaner, while Spunky stands in front of the sucking tube.
+Spunky curiously licks the tip of the tube, which causes his tongue to get stuck when the vacuum cleaner powers on, which eventually sucks him in.
 Rocko saves Spunky by flicking a switch to reverse the vacuum function, but not before Spunky expands like a balloon and gets blasted onto the ceiling.

-In the kitchen, Rocko frantically throws out all the garbage in the fridge.
-He opens a container implied to be emergency rations (a sign reads "Buy War Bonds" is on it, only to find a slime ball being what's left in it, disgusting Rocko.
+In the kitchen, Rocko frantically throws out all the garbage in his fridge.
+He opens a container implied to be emergency rations, only to find a green slime ball being what is left in it, disgusting Rocko.
 He empties the container as the slime ball is disposed of.
-Spunky, amused by the ball, attempts to play with it, only for the ball to reveal itself as a living creature and squirt black ink onto Spunky.
+Spunky, curious about the ball, attempts to play with it, only for the ball to squirt black ink onto Spunky.